B2B Marketing: How to Generate Leads Without a Sales Team

 - Find unlinked brand mentions and ask for a link

-- Build broken link replacement content - find dead links in your niche, create better versions, pitch them to the sites linking to the broken pages
+- Broken link building - find dead links in your niche, create better versions, pitch them

-Or you can automate the process.
-Tools like Revised find contextual backlink opportunities from authoritative sources and handle the heavy lifting for you.
-It's the difference between spending months on outreach and getting results in days.
+Or automate the process.
+Tools like Revised find contextual backlink opportunities from authoritative sources.
+Difference between spending months on outreach and getting results in days.

 Convert visitors with a self-serve funnel

 Traffic is great.
-But traffic doesn't pay the bills.
+But traffic doesn't pay bills.
 You need conversions.

 Every page should have one clear next step.
-Don't make people hunt for it.
+Don't make people hunt.

-Put these buttons prominently.
+Put buttons prominently.
 Above the fold.
 In the middle of content.
 At the bottom.
-Make it impossible to miss.
+Impossible to miss.

 Gate the right content

-For everything else (blog posts, guides, comparison articles), leave it ungated.
-The goal is to build trust first.
-You can capture leads later.
+For everything else (blog posts, guides, comparisons), leave it ungated.
+Build trust first.
+Capture leads later.

 Long forms kill conversions.
-Every field you add reduces completion rates by 10-20%.
+Every field reduces completion rates by 10-20%.

+For demo requests: Name, Email, Company name.
 That's it.
-You can qualify leads later in the nurture sequence.
+Qualify leads later in the nurture sequence.

-For content downloads, just ask for an email.
+For content downloads, just ask for email.
 Make it frictionless.

 Use webinars as conversion tools

 Webinars are one of the best B2B lead magnets.
-They let you showcase expertise, build trust, and pitch your solution in a single session.
+Showcase expertise, build trust, pitch your solution all in one session.

 Even people who don't attend live will watch the recording.
-And webinar leads tend to convert at higher rates than other channels.
+Webinar leads tend to convert at higher rates.

 You've captured a lead.
 Now what?

-Without a sales team, you need automation to do the nurturing.
-The goal: move leads down the funnel until they're ready to book a meeting or start a trial.
+Without a sales team, automation does the nurturing.
+Move leads down the funnel until they're ready to book a meeting or start a trial.

 Set up email sequences

 When someone downloads a guide or registers for a webinar, they enter a nurture sequence.
-These are automated emails that deliver value over time.
+Automated emails delivering value over time.

 Keep emails short.
 One idea per email.
 One CTA.